zachsarc/SKP10-group-project/ExampleDescription.md

 ### Add to the ToDo list

 This allows the ToDo list to be populated.
-Each item should have a free text field to describe the item, a text field to indicate the owner of the teask, and a time-date file for when the item is to be done (the deadline).
+Each item should have a free text field to describe the item, a text field to indicate the owner of the task, and a time-date file for when the item is to be done (the deadline).
 The task owner may be entered blank.

 ### Take ownership of the item